Nethaji-nethu/youtube_playlist_downloader_python3/README.md

 3. Copy the playlist_downloader.py file that you have downloaded into which ever directory you want the videos to be downloaded.
 4. Double click on the playlist_downloader.py file you copied and enter the URL of the Youtube playlist when popped.
 5. Enjoy the downloads.

+#YoutubePlayListDownloader #PlaylistDownload #Youtube #Playlist #How to Download youtube Playlist #how to download youtube videos #Download youtube videos online
+#Downthemall #DownloadVideos